 When you’re faced with a breast cancer diagnosis, Hidden Scar™ breast surgery may relieve some anxiety by hiding signs of your mastectomy or lumpectomy.
-The team at Georgia Breast Care, located in Marietta and Woodstock, Georgia, offers this innovative approach to women who don’t want unsightly scars after breast cancer treatment.
+The team at Georgia Breast Care, located in Woodstock, Georgia, offers this innovative approach to women who don’t want unsightly scars after breast cancer treatment.
 To see if Hidden Scar breast surgery is right for you, call or schedule an appointment online.

 Hidden Scar breast surgery is an innovative approach to breast cancer treatment that doesn’t leave a scar.
 For many women, having a scar after breast surgery could make their cancer journey even more difficult.